 Why do we exist?

 British theatre is an invaluable part of our culture and heritage.
 It is admired globally and has produced some of the world’s leading stars of stage and screen, as well as world-renowned directors, producers, writers and technicians.
 It brings us drama from the classical canon to ground-breaking contemporary drama.
 Even in an age of ubiquitous digital media, nothing can compare with the thrill and immediacy of live drama.
 Yet the theatre faces acute challenges.
 Beyond London’s West End, it is a sector heavily dependent on central and local government funding, which is in ever-decreasing supply.
 Theatres, especially those in the regions, are under severe financial pressures which have a significantly adverse effect on their creative capacities and the scale of their productions.
 Emerging talent is pulled strongly towards working in the better-resourced television and film industries, and the opportunities to develop stagecraft are accordingly reduced.
-There is a lack of diversity, both on and off stage.
+There is a lack of diversity, both on and off stage, and amongst theatre audiences.
 Under-resourced theatres and theatre companies struggle to gain optimal publicity for their endeavours.
 Theatres and theatre companies need to find new ways of raising funds and of attracting audiences and developing the skills of talented theatre professionals who reflect the diversity of our society.

 We recognise that there are many charities and benefactors that generously provide grants to theatres.
 We believe, however, that there is an important role to be played by the RTST as a national charity dedicated to providing financial and other means of support to the theatre – a charity that itself has the benefit of the support and insight of many of the leading names in British theatre.